640 South State StreetDover, Delaware 19901

 Trichomonas culture, testing for "trich" (pronounced "trick"), trichomoniasis, TV

-This test looks for the Trichomonas vaginalis parasite.
+This test looks for the Trichomonas vaginalis (T. vaginalis) parasite.
 This parasite causes a sexually transmitted disease (STD) called trichomoniasis.
 This is a common type of STD.
 The parasite is more likely to infect women than men.

 Experts have traditionally thought it causes few complications.
 But during pregnancy, it can raise a woman's risk of having her baby prematurely.
 Infected mothers are also more likely to have a low birth weight baby.
 Trichomoniasis can also raise people's risk of becoming infected with or transmitting another STD, such as HIV.
 In men, this parasite can cause inflammation of the urethra.